 - A. The Employer fully recognizes that whatever reasonable time is spent in the conduct of Union/ Employer business is spent as much in the interest of the Employer as that of the employees. - B. Stewards shall be granted official time for participation in the meetings with the Employer and any other activities described in subsection 2C, below, (including official time to travel to and from such meetings as specified in this Agreement).
-Unless authorized by specific provisions of this Agreement, the Union will be entitled to only one (1) steward on official time for each of the meetings and/ or activities listed below. - C. Official time shall be granted for only the following meetings and activities: - formal discussions with the Employer concerning grievances or personnel policies, practices or other general conditions of employment consistent with 5 USC § 7114(a)(2)(A);
+Unless authorized by specific provisions of this Agreement, the Union will be entitled to only one (1) steward on official time for each of the meetings and/ or activities listed below. - C. Official time shall be granted for only the following meetings and activities: - formal discussions with the Employer concerning grievances or personnel policies, practices or other general conditions of employment consistent with 5 U.S.C. § 7114(a)(2)(A), and Federal Employee Viewpoint Survey meetings, consistent with Article 8, Section 1.1; - 2. meetings to discuss or present unfair labor practice charges or unit clarification petitions, and to otherwise prepare for and participate in proceedings (e.g., investigations, hearings) of the Federal Labor Relations Authority for, or on behalf of, the Union; meetings to present appeals in connection with statutory or regulatory appeal procedures in which the Union is designated as the representative; and other third party proceedings to the extent authorized by governing law, regulation, and/ or this Agreement.

-- 2. meetings to discuss or present unfair labor practice charges or unit clarification petitions; - 3. meetings with probationary employees consistent with Article 37, subsection 2A of this Agreement; - 4. oral replies to notices of proposed disciplinary, adverse or unacceptable performance actions; - 5. meetings to present appeals in connection with statutory or regulatory appeal procedures in which the Union is designated as the representative; - meetings with the Employer for the purpose of presenting reconsideration replies in connection with the denial of within-grade increases; - 7. examinations of employees in the unit by a representative of the Employer in connection with an investigation if: - (a) the employee reasonably believes that the examination may result in disciplinary action against the employee; and - (b) the employee requests representation; - 8. tax audits of unit employees that are conditions of employment when the employees request representation; - 9. grievance meetings under Articles 41 and 42, dispute resolution under Article 50, and arbitration hearings in accordance with the applicable articles of this Agreement; - 10. meetings of committees on which Union stewards are authorized membership pursuant to this Agreement; - 11. negotiations with the Employer in accordance with the applicable Articles of this Agreement, including the Federal Service Impasses Panel (FSIP) and mediation/arbitration; - 12. participation in a Federal Labor Relations Authority investigation or preparation for a hearing as a representative of the Union; - 13. to the extent permitted by law, participation in Union conducted training designed primarily to further the interest of Government by bettering the labor-management relationship, where the agenda has been reviewed in advance by the Employer and the amount of time has been approved.
-In each fiscal year, each Chapter shall be limited to no more than .25 hours of local training per bargaining unit employee in its Chapter.
+- oral replies to notices of proposed disciplinary, adverse or unacceptable performance actions; meetings with the Employer for the purpose of presenting reconsideration replies in connection with the denial of within-grade increases; and meetings with probationary employees consistent with Article 37, subsection 2A of this Agreement; - 4. examinations of employees in the unit by a representative of the Employer in connection with an investigation if: - (a) the employee reasonably believes that the examination may result in disciplinary action against the employee; and - (b) the employee requests representation; - (c) and tax audits of unit employees that are conditions of employment when the employees request representation; - grievance meetings under Articles 41 and 42, dispute resolution under Article 50, and arbitration hearings, in accordance with the applicable articles of this Agreement; - meetings of committees on which Union stewards are authorized membership pursuant to this Agreement, including OSHA Field Council meetings; - negotiations with the Employer in accordance with the applicable Articles of this Agreement, including the Federal Service Impasses Panel (FSIP) and mediation/arbitration; - 8. to the extent permitted by law, participation in Union conducted training designed primarily to further the interest of Government by bettering the labor-management relationship, where the agenda has been reviewed in advance by the Employer and the amount of time has been approved.
+In each fiscal year, up to 24 hours of official time per steward for local training will be provided for up to a maximum of 1,200 stewards.
+The Union shall identify the stewards prior to training.
 The Employer will change the tour of duty of the steward whose assigned tour of duty does not coincide with the hours of the training class.
 However, the tour of duty change will not be made solely to accommodate travel.
-In the event the parties are unable to agree upon a reasonable amount of time for a specific training event, the

-Union may use bank time and address the dispute through the institutional grievance process and the streamlined arbitration procedures of this Agreement.
+In the event the parties are unable to agree upon a reasonable amount of time for a specific training event, the Union may use bank time and address the dispute through the institutional grievance process and the streamlined arbitration procedures of this Agreement.
 The parties also agree that the Union's use of official time for training under the Contract includes training to promote an understanding of the legislative process;